 Hungry for more?
 Subscribe to my newsletter and follow along on Facebook, Pinterest and Instagram for all of the latest updates.

 - 1 pork belly, skin on (800 - 1.2kg / 1.6 - 2.4 lb) (Note 1)

 - 1 1/2 tbsp Chinese cooking wine (Shaoxing wine) (Note 2)

 - 1 tsp Chinese five spice powder (Note 3)

 - 1 tsp white pepper (sub black pepper)

 - 1 tbsp white vinegar (helps conduct heat evenly)

-- 200g / 7 oz rock salt (Note 6)
+- 200 g / 7 oz rock salt (Note 4)

 - Turn the pork belly upside down.
 Rub the flesh (not skin) with Chinese cooking wine, dribbling it on gradually.
 Sprinkle over five spice powder, salt and pepper.
 Rub all over flesh, including sides (not on skin).